tc39/proposal-temporal/docs/balancing.md

 Therefore, any `Duration` object with nonzero days, weeks, months, or years can refer to a different length of time depending on the specific date and time that it starts from.
 To handle this potential ambiguity, the `relativeTo` option is used to provide a starting point.
-`relativeTo` must be (or be parseable into) a `Temporal.ZonedDateTime` for timezone-specific durations or `Temporal.DateTime` for timezone-neutral data.
+`relativeTo` must be (or be parseable into) a `Temporal.ZonedDateTime` for timezone-specific durations or `Temporal.PlainDateTime` for timezone-neutral data.
 `relativeTo` is required when balancing to or from weeks, months, or years.

 ```javascript